Michael McFadyen's Scuba Diving - Japanese Submarine I-1

 |Brian Bailey and me in 2009|

 In October or November 1968 (according to Brian Bailey), Australians Wally Gibbins and Cyril Ashton found a depth charge at Hells Point east of Honiara.
 They put this on a truck and took it through the centre of town all the way up to the location of the submarine.
 They used this to blow up the bow section of the submarine in search of valuable metals.
-What they did not know was that there was one or two live torpedoes still inside.
+What they did not know was that there was one (or maybe even two) live torpedo still inside.

 |Joan Harper entering the rear section through the bulhead hatch||Irene Forides entering through the same hatch|

 When I dived it in 1992, the front one-third was basically destroyed with the remaining section still virtually intact.
 The I-1 now lies with the bow in five metres and the stern in 30 metres of water.

 After gearing up behind the beach at the Resort, it was a short boat ride to the reef where the submarine finally came to grief.
 The boat anchored on the reef top and as soon as you descended you could see the bow.
 It was a simple matter to follow the wreckage to the main part of the wreck.
 The shallow part was opened up like an onion, totally destroyed.
 At about the 18 metre level we entered the submarine (see the photos below) and penetrated right through to near the stern.
 This was very safe and easy.
 The main section lies with a slight list to port.